 - Employer contribution cannot exceed 25% of the compensation

-- If you participate in more than one 401k plan at the same time, you are subject to the same annual limits for all plans.
+- If you participate in more than one 401k plan simultaneously, you are subject to the same annual limits for all plans.

-Please note that if you are self-employed and decide to hire other employees, they will have to be included in the 401k plan if they meet the plan eligibility requirements.
+Please note that if you decide to hire other employees, you must include them in your 401k plan if they meet the plan eligibility requirements.